There are two main types of cupping:

 Dry and wet cupping (Hijama) where small incisions are made in the skin and blood drawn

-I use the kinder and more sensitive Bellabaci method of cupping.
-The cups used are made from silicone and draw the tissues up within a vacuum.
+I use the kind and sensitive Bellabaci method of dry cupping.
+The cups used are made from silicone and literally create a vacuum which draws the tissues up within them.
 Depending on how much suction is used and the size of the cups, this can be a slow relaxing and incredibly gentle massage or as deep as the very best deep tissue massage.

-Although Bellabaci cups can leave marks if a strong vacuum is created, this is not the intention of this treatment.
-The skin can feel warm and tingling and even become pink for a short time after treatment depending on how much release occurs.
+Although Bellabaci cups can leave circular red marks if a strong vacuum is created, this is not normally the intention of this treatment.
+The skin can feel warm and tingling and even become pink for a short time after treatment depending on how much suction is used.
 I also incorporate gentle Swedish massage techniques or firmer deep tissue work into the sessions depending on your requirements.

 This treatment is not suitable for pregnant ladies, if you are energy depleted or suffering from a systemic condition.